bytecodealliance/bytecodealliance.org/_posts/2026-07-20-wasmtime-gc.md

 Lastly, a small note regarding performance to set expectations: we've mainly focused our engineering efforts on the correctness of our collector thus far, and less so on its performance.
-It's brand new, and hasn't benefited from decades of performance engineering, unlike collectors in, for example, V8 and SpiderMonkey.
+It's brand new, and hasn't benefited from decades of performance engineering, unlike collectors in, for example, [V8] and [SpiderMonkey].
 Our collector's throughput and latency won't match theirs today.
 Additionally, we've been primarily designing the collector and its trade offs for the use cases where Wasmtime is used most in production: creating many small, disposable Wasm instances, each of which is processing a small handful of tasks before it, and its GC heap, are thrown away.
 The system is designed first to scale horizontally across many instances rather than focusing on single-instance performance above all else.
-This usage pattern looks very different from, say, one long-lived server process with indefinite lifetime, and tuning a collector for these different uses will look fairly different.
+This scenario is different from, say, a single long-lived server process with indefinite lifetime; tuning a collector for it will also be different.

 ## What's Next